Some insurers, particularly mutual insurers, offer dividends to policyholders if the sale of car insurance has been profitable to them.

 Mutual insurance companies pay dividends on policies.
-With mutual insurance companies the ownership is with the policyholders so they receive the dividend when the company does well.
-Non-mutual insurance companies, such as publicly traded stock companies and mutual holding companies, also may pay dividends on what are termed participating policies.
+With mutual insurance companies, the ownership is with the policyholders, who receive the dividend when the company does well.
+Non-mutual insurance companies, such as publicly traded stock companies and mutual holding companies may also pay dividends on what are termed participating policies.

 Not all insurance companies pay dividends, nor do all insurance policies.
-Whether or not you receive a dividend on your insurance policy normally depends certain factors that affect the insurance company.
-The main factors that insurance providers, that give out policyholder dividends, look at are their claims, expenses and than their investment/financial performance.
+Whether or not you receive a dividend on your insurance policy depends typically on certain factors that affect the insurance company.
+The main factors that insurance providers that give out policyholder dividends look at are their claims, expenses and then their investment/financial performance.

-A company also examines their investment and financial performance.
-As you may be aware insurance companies invest money to try and up their reserves.
-If their investments perform favorably than the policyholders have a better chance that a dividend will be given
+A company also examines its investment and financial performance.
+As you may know, insurance companies invest money to try up their reserves.
+If its investments perform favorably, then the policyholders have a better chance that a dividend will be given

-If on the other hand an insurance company does not perform well financially in these 3 area (meaning they have more claims, more expenses and poor investment performance) than it is less likely that a dividend will be paid out.
+If on the other hand, an insurance company does not perform well financially in these three areas (meaning they have more claims, more expenses and poor investment performance) then it is less likely that a dividend will be paid out.

-To receive a policy dividend, you must be a policyholder on the date your insurance company declares a dividend.
+To receive a policy dividend, you must be a policyholder when your insurance company declares a dividend.
 So if you bought a policy from your insurer in September, and the insurer declared a dividend in June, you should not expect to get a check.
-Most insurance companies pay dividends to policyholders just before their renewal dates comes up.
+Most insurance companies pay dividends to policyholders just before their renewal dates come up.

-If you are insured by a stock subsidiary of a mutual insurance company you may not receive dividends.
-Not even all mutual insurance companies pay dividends so if it is important to you that dividends may be paid out to you if your company is doing well ask if dividends are paid out.
-Some mutual companies will charge lower premiums if they are doing well instead of paying out dividends.
+If you are insured by a stock subsidiary of a mutual insurance company, you may not receive dividends.
+Not even all mutual insurance companies pay dividends so if it is essential to you that dividends may be paid out to you if your company is doing well ask if dividends are paid out.
+Some mutual companies will charge lower premiums if they do well instead of paying dividends.

-Typically if your insurance company issues you a dividend, you can receive it in check form or put it towards your premium amount.
-Luckily your own claim record does not affect your ability to get a dividend.
-So if you have accidents and tickets on your driving record you would still receive a dividend just as a person with a clean driving record and with no claims against their policy would.
+If your insurance company issues you a dividend, you can receive it in check form or put it towards your premium amount.
+Luckily your claim record does not affect your ability to get a dividend.
+So if you have accidents and tickets on your driving record, you would still receive a dividend just as a person with a clean driving record and no claims against their policy would.

-If you are interested in getting your insurance through an insurance company that pays out policyholder dividends make sure to ask the insurance agent about this when getting your quote.
-Make sure you are getting information about a policyholder dividend and not a stock dividend.
+If you want your insurance through an insurance company that pays out policyholder dividends, ask the insurance agent about this when getting your quote.
+Ensure you are getting information about a policyholder dividend, not a stock dividend.

-The policyholder dividend as we explained about above allows you to receive money if the insurance company has done well financially (has lower claims and expenses and done well with investments basically).
+The policyholder dividend as we explained above allows you to receive money if the insurance company has done well financially (has lower claims and expenses and done well with investments basically).
 A stock dividend is one given by a publicly traded stock company.
-In order to receive this type of dividend from an auto insurance company you would need to buy stock and thus be a stockholder and do not need to be a policyholder with that insurer in order to get a stock dividend.
+To receive this type of dividend from an auto insurance company, you would need to buy stock and thus be a stockholder and do not need to be a policyholder with that insurer to get a stock dividend.

-There are too many insurance companies that offer dividends to list but to name a few — USAA, Progressive, State Farm Mutual Automobile Insurance Company, Texas Mutual Insurance Company, New Jersey Manufacturers Insurance Company and Amica.
+Many insurance companies offer dividends but to name a few — USAA, Progressive, State Farm Mutual Automobile Insurance Company, Texas Mutual Insurance Company, New Jersey Manufacturers Insurance Company and Amica.
 Many insurance companies that offer dividends offer both a dividend insurance policy and a non-dividend policy type.